manenko/boot-zip/README.rst

 Unix permissions.

-If the path to the output directory was not provided (or is empty) then extracts the archive into the project's root.
+If the path to the output directory was not provided (or is empty) then extracts the archive into the fileset's root.

 ~~~~~~~~~~~~~~~~~